 By way of example, if each unit costs £1,000 then you would be losing 3% margin on £70,000.

 By automating the alerts and making the whole process easier to manage, those responsible for negotiating deals can spend more time doing just that.
 DealTrack provides all the information needed for fact based negotiations and this in turn leads to better negotiations and even more rebate income.

 Typically, DealTrack customers tell us that they are managing to identify between 1% and 4% MORE rebate income than they had before.

-Improved cash flow, reduced bank interest
+Improved cash flow and reduced bank interest

-With a system that alerts you to make claims, you are bound to improve cash flow.
+With a rebate management system that alerts you to make claims, you are bound to improve cash flow.
 This in turn has an impact on the amount of banking interest paid.
 Typically the improved cash flow that is created through the use of DealTrack results in a saving of between 4% and 15% of bank interest charges over a year.